What is morality? Where does it come from? How does it work?

 KINDNESS

-I’m Research Director for Kindlab, where we investigate the causes and consequences of kindness.
+I’m Chief Science Officer for Kindlab, where we investigate the causes and consequences of kindness.
 We’re dedicated to answering questions like: Why are people kind?
 What stops people from being kind?
 How does kindness contribute to a happy and fulfilling life?
 What are the most effective ways to teach kindness?
 We conduct and fund research, promote public understanding, and build impactful real-world programs.
-This has included a meta-analysis showing that helping makes you happy, and designing LearnKind, an applied kindness program for schools.
-We are currently building a database of 1,000 acts of kindness, and developing The Kindness Index, a real-world measure of kindness.
+This has included: a meta-analysis showing that helping makes you happy; a randomised control trial of LearnKind, our applied kindness program for schools; and the development of The Kindness Questionnaire, a real-world measure of kindness.